 - Fraud, duress, force or undue influence

-Assisting with Will and Trust Contests in California
+Assistance With Will And Trust Contests In California

-A will is the central component of most estate plans.
-But simply having a will is not always enough to avoid disputes during the probate process.
+A will is the principal component of most estate plans.
+However, simply having a will is not always enough to avoid disputes during the probate process.
 The validity of a will is open to challenge by any interested person and for a variety of reasons.
-Whether you are an interested party seeking to challenge the validity of a will or a personal representative defending the validity of a will, it is wise to seek advice from a qualified San Jose or Danville wills lawyer like the ones at Temmerman, Cilley & Kohlmann, LLP.

-A will contest — usually brought by a person named in the will or someone who would have received property under a previous will — can be very contentious and complex.
-Will contests often involve trials where evidence must be presented about the circumstances under which the decedent signed the will, the state of mind of the decedent at that time, and actions by others that may have influenced the decedent.
-This may involve the presentation of documentary and physical evidence as well as witness testimony.
-For these reasons, it is highly advisable to seek representation from a wills lawyer in San Jose and Danville.
-At Temmerman, Cilley & Kohlmann, LLP, our litigation team of attorneys are experienced litigators.
-Serving Fremont, Walnut Creek, Danville, Santa Clara, San Mateo, Alameda, Contra Costa, Santa Cruz, Monterey, San Francisco, and other counties, we have the experience necessary to effectively advocate on behalf of our clients at trial.
+Will contests can be contentious and complex, often involving trials where evidence must be presented about the circumstances under which the decedent signed the will, the state of mind of the decedent at that time and actions by others that may have influenced the decedent.
+This may involve the presentation of documentary and physical evidence as well as witness testimony, which is where our team of experienced litigators can be immensely helpful.